MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-part.md

 ---
 author: Mamaylya
-description: Learn how to add a custom 3D part to a step in the Dynamics 365 Guides PC app. ms.date: 05/04/2021 ms.service: crm-online ms.topic: article
+description: Learn how to add a custom 3D part to a step in the Microsoft Dynamics 365 Guides PC app. ms.date: 05/04/2021 ms.service: crm-online ms.topic: article